The first geyser

 The giant hot spring

 Geysir is by far the largest hot spring in Haukadalur.
-It is also the northernmost large hot spring in Haukadalur – with a group of fumaroles further north.
+It is also the northernmost large hot spring in Haukadalur: there is just a group of fumaroles further north.

-Upper part of Geysir plumbing system has been researched – it is an enormous bowl, lined with sinter.
+Upper part of Geysir plumbing system has been researched: this is an enormous bowl which is lined with sinter.
 This bowl is 20 m in diameter, 1 m deep.
-In the centre of this bowl starts at least 23 m deep and approximately 1 m wide upflow channel – it becomes narrower at depth.
+In its centre starts at least 23 m deep and approximately 1 m wide upflow channel which narrows at depth.

 Now this geyser has low eruptions, but at its "good times" Geysir erupted for half an hour in several phases – after the first phase from the dried well suddenly bursted a very powerful fountain, sometimes reaching even 100 m height.